Project-Based Learning (PBL)

 TeachersFirst's Project-Based Learning

 Project-based learning is a dynamic teaching method that encourages students to gain knowledge by working to actively explore problems and investigate authentic and complex questions or challenges.
-This curated list includes project-based learning resources for all grades. learn more
+This… learn more

 resource URL thumbnail